jimthompson5802/gh_copilot/codex/generate_documentation/documentation_dir/large_module_llm.md

 ### Method **`get_augmentation_pipelines`** Overview
 The method "get_augmentation_pipelines" is a function defined within a class.
 It returns an object of type "AugmentationPipelines".
 This method does not take any arguments.

 The purpose of this method is to provide the augmentation pipeline for a specific model.
 However, in this implementation, it returns an empty dictionary as the augmentation pipeline.
-It is likely that the actual implementation of this method would involve creating and configuring a pipeline of data augmentation techniques specific to the model.
+It is likely that the actual implementation of this method would involve creating and configuring an instance of the "AugmentationPipelines" class, populating it with various augmentation techniques or transformations, and then returning that configured object.

 #### **Method Details**
 The given code is a method definition in a class.
 The method is named `get_augmentation_pipelines` and it takes no arguments.